anthonydubois/rwd_analytics/README.md

 # rwd_analytics

-All kind of analytics including:
+Different kind of analytics in Python for exploring datasets in OMOP format.
-- cohort selection
-- patient level prediction
-- population level estimation